Coding-Gymnasium/rails_practice_March_2021/README.md

 		- End date
 		- Submit
 	1.c.
 Clicking submit
+			- Creates an enrollment in the new school (if eligible)
 			- redirects to student show page if student eligible.
 Student can see new enrollment
-			- flash message error and rerenders page if student is not eligible.
+			- flash message error and re-renders page if student is not eligible.
 Student can see new enrollment